dogiabao03/University_DigitialContact_Website/README.md

 * Add/ Edit/ Delete/ Search Department contact information.
 * Add/ Edit/ Delete/ Search Employee contact information.
 * Advanced Search applied for searching employee (based on their Department, Address, Position).
+* Two management mode for admin: Card view and Table view.

 ## How to run code?
 * Make sure you have PHP and Composer installed in your device.